 Improviser: on-air, onstage, & online

 Frank joined the comedy improv troupe Einstein Simplified a month after moving to Knoxville in 2002.
-The group normally performs on Tuesday nights in Scruffy City Hall on Market Square.
-They have performed in the Gatlinburg Improv Fest each year since its inception in 2012.
+The group performs on Tuesday nights in Scruffy City Hall on Market Square.

-Frank was selected as the 2014 Knoxville recipient of the FBI Director’s Community Leadership Award.
-He earned the title “Man of the Year” in the Leukemia & Lymphoma Society’s 2017 fundraising competition.
-He served terms as president of the Front Page Foundation and as president of the FBI Knoxville Citizens Academy Alumni Association.
+Frank earned the title “Man of the Year” in the Leukemia & Lymphoma Society’s 2017 fundraising competition.
 In 2012 and 2013, Frank won the Host with the Most stand-up comedy contest to raise money for charity.
 In September, 2020, he joined the board of Marble City Opera.

-Frank has been in the cast of many Oak Ridge Civic Ballet Association productions since 2010, including The Nutcracker, Cinderella, Sleeping Beauty, Beauty & the Beast, and Into the Woods.
+2023 marks Frank’s fourth appearance as a voice actor in the Nativity Pageant of Knoxville, portraying six characters.
+Frank was in the cast of several Oak Ridge Civic Ballet Association productions from 2010 to 2019, including The Nutcracker, Cinderella, Sleeping Beauty, Beauty & the Beast, and Into the Woods.
 From 2014 to 2018, he was in the cast of the Front Page Follies, an annual musical spoof of local news stories.

-Frank is frequently asked to emcee fundraisers and festivals in East Tennessee.
-Recent events include New Year’s on the Square, the Knoxville St. Patrick’s Parade, the Knox Asian Festival, the Regional Youth Talent Competition, the Knoxville Opera Guild Ball, the Greater Knoxville Heart Walk, the Walk to End Alzheimer’s, the GO!
-Contemporary Dance Works gala, the Karns Fairest of the Fair Pageant, the Hearth Scares Ball, and the Rocky Hill Christmas Parade.
+Frank has emceed many fundraisers and festivals in East Tennessee including New Year’s on the Square, the Knox St. Patrick’s Parade, the Knox Asian Festival, the Regional Youth Talent Competition, the Karns Fairest of the Fair Pageant, the Hearth Scares Ball, and the Rocky Hill Christmas Parade.
 In 2018, he was voted “Knoxville’s Finest Emcee” by the readers of Blank Newspaper.